jplhomer/lifeboat/README.md

 # lifeboat

-A Docker UI for projects.
+A Docker UI for projects. **[Download for Mac](https://github.com/jplhomer/lifeboat/releases) from the Releases tab.**

 ![Screenshot of Lifeboat UI](https://pbs.twimg.com/media/DK_DFpLUMAAg315.png:large)

+## Development

+This is an Electron app, scaffolded with [electron-vue](https://github.com/SimulatedGREG/electron-vue).
+You will want to have Node/Yarn installed locally.

 #### Build Setup